 Economics is the study of how resources are allocated and how economic theories have an enormous impact on society.

-Part of the Faculty of Social Sciences, an A Level in Economics at DLD College allows learners to develop tools that can be applied to a wide range of real-world situations rather than simply focusing on a fact-based approach.
+A Level in Economics at DLD College allows learners to develop tools that can be applied to a wide range of real-world situations rather than simply focusing on a fact-based approach.
 We offer a course that focuses on key economic concepts that will stay contemporary, thus equipping students with ability to make informed decisions in a range of contexts.
 The focus is very much on why the economic world works in the way it does and what can be done by economic agents to influence this.

 As an A Level Economics student you will be expected to keep abreast of the latest economic news and you should be willing to discuss such matters in the classroom.
 The interpretation of numerical and graphical data forms a key part of analysis so you should want to develop these skills.
 Prior study of the subject is not a requirement.